Magoc-s/Magoc-s.github.io/index.md

 As we start this journey, ***we welcome you all to join us***.
 We have much planned...

-***Right now... :)***

-Connect with us!
+***Today, and right now:*** Connect with us!
 We would love to hear from you, to start the conversation and get co-creating.
 To do this, get in touch through the ‘Connect with us’ section below.

 ***1 August:*** Our first stop is very soon!
 We have found an amazing Studio Manager to support the Indigenous Engineering Design Studio and they are scheduled to join us at the end of July.
 Stay tuned for more details of this incredible person.

 ***Early-mid August:*** Our next stop is… our very first in-person event!
 We can’t wait to meet you!

 We welcome, welcome, welcome you!
-Welcome you all to come for a yarn, learn about the journey so far, and start co-creating with us what the Indigenous Engineering Design Studio could be and do - everything from our vision and purpose, to what we’re called (it may be a bye bye to our temporary name ‘Indigenous Engineering Design Studio’!), how we look and feel, and what services we provide.
+Welcome you all to come for a yarn, learn about the journey so far, and start co-creating with us what the Indigenous Engineering Design Studio could be and do &mdash; everything from our vision and purpose, to what we’re called (it may be a bye bye to our temporary name ‘Indigenous Engineering Design Studio’!), how we look and feel, and what services we provide.

 Stay tuned for the details!